edgedb/edgedb/docs/reference/edgeql/tx_start.rst

 Any EdgeDB command outside of an explicit transaction block starts an implicit transaction block; the transaction is then automatically committed if the command was executed successfully, or automatically rollbacked if there was an error.
-This behaviour is often called "autocommit".
+This behavior is often called "autocommit".